axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-06-Solana-GMP-DRAFT.md

 RUN_AS_ACCOUNT=[wasm deployer/governance address]
 ```

-- `--runAs $RUN_AS_ACCOUNT` is only required for devnet-amplifier.
-Do not use `--runAs` for stagenet, testnet, or mainnet.
 - Add a community post for the mainnet proposal. i.e: https://community.axelar.network/t/proposal-add-its-hub-to-mainnet/3227

 5. Register Gateway at the Router